Updated in March, 2022.

 Refunds Can Be Your Best Friend

 Because they help avoid chargebacks, refund requests can actually be your best friend.
-Think of these requests not as an inconvenience, but as an opportunity to work through a customer problem, keep the money and create a happy customer.
-Taking the time to provide excellent service and resolve a problem to a customer’s satisfaction can actually make a customer happier than never having an issue in the first place.
+Think of these requests not as an inconvenience, but as an opportunity to work through a customer problem, keep the money, and create a happy customer.
+Taking the time to provide excellent service and resolve a problem to a customer’s satisfaction can actually make that customer happier than never having an issue in the first place.
 It communicates that you’re prioritizing their experience and focusing on building strong relationships with your clients.

 Chargebacks Are Your Worst Enemy